rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ### Applying a distribution to a query

-When using a selector in combination with a **distribution**, the query's result set in processed by the selected distribution algorithm.
+When using a selector in combination with **distribution**, the query's result set is processed by the selected distribution algorithm.
 Depending on the distribution, the result set may be buffered.
 Result set elements may be provided uniquely or repeatedly in an ordered or a random fashion.
-See the

-distribution reference

-.
-The most common distribution is the 'random' distribution which buffers the full result set and then provides a rnadomly chosen entry on each invocation.
+See the '[Distributions Reference](component_reference.md#distributions)'.
+The most common distribution is the `random` distribution which buffers the full result set and then provides a randomly chosen entry on each invocation.

 ```xml